Palisade Station 41

 DELANEY ENGINE

-In 2010, Delaney Clements was diagnosed with Stage 4 neuroblastoma, a rare form of childhood cancer, at the age of 7.
+In 2010, Delaney Clements was diagnosed with Stage 4 Neuroblastoma, a rare form of childhood cancer, at the age of 7.
 Delaney is still fighting for her life, but her desire to help other families who have been impacted by cancer is strong.
-Delaney’s passion for others despite her uphill battle has led to the Delaney Donates foundation.
+Delaney’s passion for others despite her uphill battle has led to the Delaney Donates Foundation.
 Delaney Donates works closely with the Mesa County Fire Chief’s Association.
-They own and maintain the pink fire engine named “Delaney” and is located at the Palisade Fire Station.
+They own and maintain the pink fire engine named “Delaney” which is located at the Palisade Fire Station.
 The Mack fire truck is used to raise awareness of cancer.
-It can be seen all around the Grand Valley at various events raising awareness and accepting donations for the Delaney Donates foundation.
-All funds raised through Delaney Donates is distributed to local families who have been affected by cancer.
+It can be seen all around the Grand Valley at various events raising awareness and accepting donations for the Delaney Donates Foundation.
+All funds raised through Delaney Donates are distributed to local families who have been affected by cancer.

 1937 W.S.
-Darley & CO Champion Fire Engine built with a 500 GPM Champion Fire Pump and 300 gallons of water.
+Darley & CO Champion Fire Engine 500 GPM pump (Champion Fire) and 300 gallons water tank.
 This was Palisade’s first engine and remains 100% functional to this day.
+Nicknamed “Old Red.”

 Historical Photos